Oceanographic research at SMHI

 The oceanographic research group at SMHI has expertise in a wide range of ocean science fields such as numerical modeling, remote sensing, marine biology and marine observations.

-Our field of research Oceanography couples physical processes in the ocean with biogeochemical and other environmental processes.
+Our field of research in oceanography combines physical processes in the ocean with biogeochemical and other environmental processes.
 A lot of the research is focused on seas surrounding Sweden - Baltic Sea, Kattegat and Skagerrak - but increasing interest is also paid to the Arctic Ocean and the North Sea.

 Our main areas of research are: